Judiciary of Italy: Corte d'Assise

-The Corte d'Assise (en.
-Court of Assize) is the competent court to try felonies punished with at least 24 years of imprisonment term.
-The maximum penalty allowed under Italian law is life in prison (it. ergastolo).
+The Corte d'Assise (Court of Assize) is the competent court to try felonies punished with at least 24 years of imprisonment term.
+The maximum penalty allowed under Italian law is life in prison (ergastolo).
 These courts are composed of two professional judges and eight lay judge, each of whom casts a parity vote to determine whether the defendant is guilt or innocent.
 Among the crimes tried by a Corte d'Assise are acts of terrorism, slavery, murder, consensual homicide.
 Before the Constitutional Court's decision in Massimo Cappato v.
 The Italian People (Constitutional Court 242/2019), which decriminalised assisted suicide under certain conditions, Italian courts of assizes also handled cases involving this form of conduct, such as aiding someone to undergo euthanasia in a border country where the practice is lawful (e.g., Switzerland).

 Corte d'assise d'appello

-The Corte d'assise d'appello (en.
-Court of Assize of Appeal) adjudicates appeals against rulings issued in the first instance by a Corte d'assise; its jurisdiction includes appeals against summary judgment delivered by judge of the preliminary hearing on crimes normally devolved to courts of assize.
+The Corte d'assise d'appello (Court of Assize of Appeal) adjudicates appeals against rulings issued in the first instance by a Corte d'assise; its jurisdiction includes appeals against summary judgment delivered by judge of the preliminary hearing on crimes normally devolved to courts of assize.
 The Court of Assize of Appeal composition reflect that in the first instance for courts of assize, namely, two professional judges and eight lay judges.

 Tribunale di sorveglianza

-The Tribunale di sorveglianza (en.
-Probation Court) is specially mandated to address requests by convicts, held in an Italian prison, who seek to serve sentence in alternative facilities or under other conditions than detention.
+The Tribunale di sorveglianza (Probation Court) is specially mandated to address requests by convicts, held in an Italian prison, who seek to serve sentence in alternative facilities or under other conditions than detention.
 In this court, which acts as both a trial and appellate organ, cases are presided by two ordinary probation magistrates specially designated within the district of a Court of appeal and two experts appointed by the High Council of the Judiciary.
 One Tribunale di sorveglianza sits per district of the Court of Appeal.
 Rulings issued by a Tribunale di sorveglianza can only be appealed before the Corte Suprema di Cassazione.